A Generative Model for Digital Camera Noise Synthesis: Method

 where $n^{*}$ represents either the real ($\tilde{n}$) or synthetic ($\hat{n}$) noise map, $D$ is the discriminator and $p$ is the discriminator score.
 To improve readability, in the rest of the paper we will use a shorthand notation $D(\cdot) \coloneqq D(\cdot, I, CM)$ and $G(\cdot) \coloneqq G(\cdot, I, CM)$ to refer to the discriminator and the generator.

 Fig. \ref{fig:cfg_nin} shows the architecture of our generator.
 We start by extracting features from the clean input image and control map through a series of encoder blocks.
 We then concatenate one $m$-channel i.i.d. standard Normal noise map to the transition point between the encoder and decoder.
 This serves as the initial seed for the synthetic noise that our model produces.
 The computation then proceeds with a series of decoder blocks with noise injections (described later in Sec.~\ref{subsec:SNAF-NI}) that gradually convert the initial noise map to the desired camera noise distribution.
 To reinforce the content dependency, we condition the synthesis process on the clean features extracted in each stage, i.e., concatenating the clean features to the noise generation layers with skip connections.
 We use concatenation instead of addition for better separation of the synthesized noise and the clean features.
 Throughout our model the image resolution remains unchanged, as we empirically observed that up- and down-sampling may produce visible patterns in the final prediction.
 As our conditional discriminator we use the same architecture as in ~\cite{karras2020analyzing}.
-We provide the hyper-parameters of our models and training procedure in Appendix~\ref{appendix:hyper}.